malamut2/large-object-watchdog/README.md

 ## How do I get it?

-The code should eventually become available from Maven Central as:
+The compiled jar should eventually become available from Maven Central via:

 ```xml
 <dependency>